Financial Management Service, Fiscal Service, Treasury.

 The Financial Management Service, as part of its continuing effort to reduce paperwork and respondent burden, invites the general public and other Federal agencies to take this opportunity to comment on a continuing information collection.
 By this notice, the Financial Management Service solicits comments concerning the “Pools and Associations—Annual Letter.”

 Written comments should be received on or before April 10, 2006.

 Direct all written comments to Financial Management Service, 3700 East West Highway, Records and Information Management Branch, Room 135, Hyattsville, Maryland 20782.Start Further Info

 FOR FURTHER INFORMATION CONTACT:

-Requests for additional information or copies of the form(s) and instructions should be directed to Dorothy Martin, Manager, Surety Bond Branch, Room 608A, 3700 East West Highway, Hyattsville, MD 20872, (202) 874-6850.End Further Info End Preamble Start Supplemental Information
+Requests for additional information should be directed to Rose Miller, Manager, Surety Bond Branch, Room 632F, 3700 East West Highway, Hyattsville, MD 20782, (202) 874-6850.End Further Info End Preamble Start Supplemental Information

 OMB Number: 1510-0008.

 Abstract: The information is collected for the determinations of an acceptable percentage for each pool and association to allow Treasury certified companies credit on their Schedule F for authorized ceded reinsurance in determining the companies' underwriting limitations.